CASE STUDY:

 Line of pink betterdish loaded with burger and fries at Moomba Festival 2026

-As attendees become familiar with the reusable system and operational issues are resolved, return rates improve.
-Moomba can expect to achieve return rates above 90% over time.
+As attendees become used to the reusable system, reusable dish return rates will improve.
+In future, Moomba can expect to achieve return rates above 90%.